moov-io/watchman/docs/performance.md

 These performance traits make it a robust choice for production environments where speed and accuracy are critical.

 One of Watchman’s core strengths is its **precomputation and normalization** of data.
 On startup, Watchman downloads and processes sanctions lists (like US OFAC and US/UK/EU Consolidated Screening) and applies transformations—such as reordering names (e.g., "MADURO MOROS, Nicolas" to "Nicolas MADURO MOROS") — to provide standardized results.

-Wachman also uses the [libpostal](https://github.com/openvenues/libpostal) library to parse and normalize postal addresses, improving match accuracy at the cost of higher memory usage.
+Wachman can use the [libpostal](https://github.com/openvenues/libpostal) library to parse and normalize postal addresses, improving match accuracy at the cost of higher memory usage.
 This upfront work ensures that searches are faster by reducing the need for on-the-fly processing, though it does introduce some memory overhead due to `libpostal`’s requirements.

 > The libpostal library can take 2GB of memory to run.
 Make sure Watchman has enough memory to support your load ontop of libpostal's requirements.